-(C) Pending legislative initiative on allowing transfer of rights to use Subsoil deprives the license-holders from the possibility to seek outside financing because they cannot secure their obligations by pledging their rights.
-An attempt in the Licensing Regulations to stipulate limited possibility for licenseholder to transfer the Subsoil License to a JV (in which the license holder has at least 50% stake) is illegal and cannot be relied upon because it contradicts the above ban.
+Subsoil Code (Article 16) and the Law "On Oil and Gas" (Article 14) contain an expressed flat ban on any alienation/transfer by the license-holder of the rights to use Subsoil (i.e. the Subsoil License), including expressed ban on contributing these rights to JAAs or JVs, and implied ban on pledging such rights.
+This ban in effect deprives investor in a JAA and a JV (in case JV itself is not the license-holder) from any rights to the Subsoil License making these instruments unattractive to strategic investors, and deprives the license-holders from the possibility to seek outside financing because they cannot secure their obligations by pledging their rights.
+An attempt in the Licensing Regulations to stipulate limited possibility for license-holder to transfer the Subsoil License to a JV (in which the license holder has at least 50% stake) is illegal and cannot be relied upon because it contradicts the above ban.